Hakim Habibur Rahman: Literary work

 A notable Urdu journalist and writer in turn of the century Dhaka, Habibur Rahman wrote extensively, often under the takhallus (pen name) of Ahsan (meaning "mercy").
-Apart from the celebrated Asudegan-e-Dhaka (1946) and Dhaka Panchas Baras Pahle (1949), his other major works include Al-Fariq (1904), Socrates' biography Hayat-e-Sukrat (1904), Tazkiratul-Fujala and Masajid-e-Dhaka.
-He collected all the Arabic, Persian and Urdu books written in Bengal for more than 40 years and published a catalogue titled Sulasa Ghusala.
+Apart from the celebrated Asudegan-e-Dhaka (1946) and Dhaka Panchas Baras Pahle (1949), his other major works include Al-Fariq (1904), Socrates' biography Hayat-e-Sukrat (1904), Tazkiratul-Fujala, and Masajid-e-Dhaka.
+He collected all the Arabic, Persian, and Urdu books written in Bengal for more than 40 years and published a catalogue titled Sulasa Ghusala.
 He compiled the correspondence of Mirza Ghalib and Khwaja Haider Jan Shayek, a 19th-century Urdu poet from Dhaka, in Inshaye Shayek.
 He was the founder secretary of Anjuman-e-Urdu, an organisation established to provide a forum for Urdu in Eastern Bengal and Assam.

 Hakim Habibur Rahman Foundation

 The Hakim Habibur Rahman Foundation was established in 1994 in his memory.
 The scope of the foundation includes research on and promotion of herbal and Unani medicine, establishment of charitable institutions on traditional medical studies and exchange of knowledge, awards of merit, organisation of seminars and symposia, and promotion of Rahman's social and intellectual ideals.
-Hakim Syed Zillur Rahman from India is one of the recipients of the Foundation 'awards of merit' in 1996.
+Hakim Syed Zillur Rahman from India is one of the recipients of the foundation's 'awards of merit' in 1996.